Congressional Visits

 Here is What to Expect

-Advocacy Associates will organize teams of members by state and Congressional district so you will participate with other LAC attendees during your visits.
+Teams of members will be organized by state and Congressional district so you will participate with other LAC attendees during your visits.

 The Capitol Hill offices you will be visiting will receive briefing materials from ACEP in advance so they can prepare for your meetings.